What it is

 Every woman is at risk of having a pregnancy affected with a chromosome abnormality, regardless of age or family history.
 Experts recommend that all women have prenatal screening during pregnancy.
 ChromoMap NIPS is appropriate for any woman at least 10 weeks pregnant who is interested in finding out more about the health of her pregnancy.

 Some women may be at a higher risk for having a pregnancy impacted by a chromosome abnormality, including those:

 - With a personal or family history of chromosome abnormalities

 How it works

 During pregnancy, small amounts of your baby’s genetic material pass through the placenta into your bloodstream.
-The ChromoMap screenSerenity NIPT uses a small sample of your blood in order to screen your pregnancy for the most common chromosome abnormalities, like Down syndrome.
+The ChromoMap screenSerenity NIPT uses a small sample of your blood in order to screen your pregnancy for chromosome abnormalities, like Down syndrome.

 Noninvasive prenatal screens like ChromoMap have been shown to perform better than traditional prenatal screening methods, and they avoid the risk of miscarriage associated with invasive diagnostic procedures like amniocentesis and chorionic villus sampling (CVS).

 Once your results are available, they will be shared with your healthcare provider, and you’ll have the opportunity to review them with an expert genetic counselor.